Preparing for CRM – Outputs

 If you have the responsibility of implementing a new CRM solution and don’t know where to start, the QGate CRM Readiness Assessment tool will help.

-The CRM Readiness Assessment is one of the tools designed by QGate for the first stage in our CRM Success Program.
+The CRM Readiness Assessment is one of the tools designed by QGate for the first stage in our CRM Roadmap.
 It is a short set of questions that provide a gap analysis of where you are today and where you need to be tomorrow to start your CRM project.

 During this free consultation, we will ask you a set of multiple-choice questions, which will result in a report that includes an assessment and benchmark of how ready you are for your new CRM solution.